6 September 2025, 1:27 pm

 “Our region carries the heaviest burden of Hepatitis B in the world,” he said.
 “This is not a good number, and it means we must do more to either eliminate or eradicate the disease.
 If hepatitis is not detected and treated early, it progresses to liver cancer or liver failure.
 Unfortunately, many people in northern Uganda collapse and die suddenly at burials, functions, or even in their homes, and the community quickly associates these deaths with witchcraft or poisoning.
 In truth, many of these deaths are silent outcomes of hepatitis.”

-“Let’s not leave hepatitis issues only to the DHO and his team—it is everybody’s responsibility.”
+Akera called for shared responsibility in tackling the disease, stressing; “Let’s not leave hepatitis issues solely to the DHO and his team—it is everybody’s responsibility.”